jantman/aws-docs-history/docs.aws.amazon.com/general/aws_service_limits.html.md

   ---------- ---------------
   Domains    250

-[Amazon SimpleDB Limits](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/SDBLimits.html) in the *Amazon SimpleDB Developer Guide*.
+For more information about these limits, see [Amazon SimpleDB Limits](http://docs.aws.amazon.com/AmazonSimpleDB/latest/DeveloperGuide/SDBLimits.html) in the *Amazon SimpleDB Developer Guide*.

 AWS Step Functions Limits {#limits-step-functions}
 -------------------------

-[AWS Step Functions Limits](http://docs.aws.amazon.com/step-functions/latest/dg/limits.html) in the *AWS Step Functions Developer Guide*.
+For more information about these limits, see [AWS Step Functions Limits](http://docs.aws.amazon.com/step-functions/latest/dg/limits.html) in the *AWS Step Functions Developer Guide*.

 AWS Storage Gateway Limits {#limits-storage-gateway}
 --------------------------

-[AWS Storage Gateway Limits](http://docs.aws.amazon.com/storagegateway/latest/userguide/resource-gateway-limits.html) in the *AWS Storage Gateway User Guide*.
+For more information about these limits, see [AWS Storage Gateway Limits](http://docs.aws.amazon.com/storagegateway/latest/userguide/resource-gateway-limits.html) in the *AWS Storage Gateway User Guide*.

 Amazon Virtual Private Cloud (Amazon VPC) Limits {#limits_vpc}
 ------------------------------------------------